Lemon Blueberry Pie

 Yield 1 pie

 Try this a la mode with my lemon ice cream.

 - 12 Tablespoons cold butter, pastured butter is best

 - 1/4 cup organic cane sugar

 - 4 Tablespoons cold water (have you read this post: Why we ditched reverse osmosis drinking water and what we got instead!)

 - 1 cup sugar

-- Finely graded lemon peel from 1 whole lemon, (I like a lot of lemon flavor!
+- Finely grated lemon peel from 1 whole lemon, I like a lot of lemon flavor!
 Organic lemons are best because citrus crops are sprayed a lot.

 - A dash of salt